KaiStaud/elbe-tui/readme.md

 ## clioptions

 ## work in progress
-- pbuilder configuration:
-    - auto generating project
-    - uploading/ building packages

 - virtualization support
     - docker / podman
     - k8s
     - hawkbit
 - integration with custom mirrors and ppas
-- povide etui as debian package via ppa/ github releases
+- povide etui as snap package / github releases
 - integration with libdbus
     - notification on finished or failed builds